-- Professional Staff includes the Executive Director of Housing & Student Life, and three Area Coordinators (ACs).
-ACs are responsible for a group of residential facilities as well as specific duties related to the central office.
-The ACs live in the residence halls, have earned at least an undergraduate degree, and are specially trained in counseling, communications, problem solving, First Aid/CPR, fire safety, and other areas important to facilitating life in a residence hall. - Hall Directors are responsible for the daily management of residence halls that do not house Area Coordinators, and report to a specific Area Coordinator.
+- Hall Directors are responsible for the daily management of residence halls that do not house Area Coordinators, and report to a specific Area Coordinator.
 These student staff are typically juniors or seniors and have prior experience as Student Life staff. - Graduate Assistants (GAs) are graduate students with experience in Housing & Residence Life.
 These GAs assist with various responsibilities in the department, including recruitment through social media, campus activities, wellness center and intramurals.
-GAs are responsible for assisting in the office duties and participate in the central staff duty rotation for the entire campus. - Resident Assistants (RAs) are upper-class students who live on each floor and assist students with a variety of needs.
+GAs is responsible for assisting in the office duties and participating in the central staff duty rotation for the entire campus. - Resident Assistants (RAs) are upper-class students who live on each floor and assist students with a variety of needs.
 The RAs are skilled paraprofessionals who have been trained in many areas to make the student's experience in the residence hall healthy, safe, fun, educational and memorable.